 And since I'm not inviting all of you over to enjoy my strawberry treats (sorry, my apartment isn't big enough, otherwise, I totally would!), I'm going to share the recipe for these delightful strawberry shortcake cookies here for you to make in your own home.

-These strawberry cookies are delicious and my recipe makes 36 of them...
+You'll also love that my recipe makes 36 cookie...
 But beware because they really are at their best on the first day they're made.

 So, you have a couple options: 1) invite a ton of friends over, 2) bring these to a BBQ or summer party, or 3) get ready to indulge and have your own little personal cookie party.